 Choosing the Right Cultivator

-From turning and aerating the soil to controlling weeds and incorporating organic matter, cultivators are an indispensable tool in any gardener or farmer’s arsenal.
+From turning and aerating the soil to controlling weeds and incorporating organic matter, cultivators are an indispensable tool in any growers arsenal.
 Choose wisely, and you’ll see the benefits in the health and productivity of your soil and crops.